 Solar energy is the most abundant energy resource on earth.
 Enough sunlight strikes the earth in an hour and a half to power the world for a full year.
 A Solar PV System, takes advantage of this energy to power homes and even businesses.
 As the electricity is harvested directly from the sun, it is both renewable and sustainable.

+Your Renewable energy is then used to power your home when needed.
 The Consumer Unit Board controls the distribution of Solar energy throughout your property.
-It will dictate when additional electricity from the grid is required or when to use stored energy from your battery system.
+Your energy use will dictate when your home needs to draw on additional electricity from the National gird, and when to store or use the energy from your battery system.

 Your Import Meter accredits any unused Energy, to and from the Grid.